-In case of this mishap, a bed saver will hold the fifth wheel hitch in place until you can fix the problem.
+In the case of this mishap, a bed saver will hold the fifth wheel hitch in place until you can fix the problem.

 If yours is a short bed truck, you can shell out a few bucks for a sidewinder.
-This add-on attaches to the kingpin and provides extra 20 inches from the trailer to the car.
+This add-on attaches to the kingpin and provides an extra 20 inches from the trailer to the car.